solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 Aggregate functions typically perform some kind of mathematical operation on a column or set of columns.
 When calculating several aggregates at once, it is easy to imagine that doing each one in a serialized manner would likely take much longer than doing it in a parallel manner.

-Not all aggregate functions have supported this type of optimization, as such with the `string_agg()` and `array_agg()` functions.
+Not all aggregate functions have supported this type of optimization, as with the `string_agg()` and `array_agg()` functions.
 In PostgreSQL 16, this support was added and per the description on the code commit "adds combine, serial and deserial functions for the array_agg() and string_agg() aggregate functions, thus allowing these aggregates to partake in partial aggregations.
 This allows both parallel aggregation to take place when these aggregates are present and also allows additional partition-wise aggregation plan shapes to include plans that require additional aggregation once the partially aggregated results from the partitions have been combined."

 The following is an example of a query that performs aggregates with the two functions included.
 If this were to run on a pre-16 version, the query would be much slower than in version 16.